 The first place you need to go to for information is the Registrar’s page on graduation where you will find complete instructions on how to file your intent to graduate, tips for a smooth degree conferral process, and critical timelines.

-For information about commencement, convocation, and nursing pinning ceremonies, visit the CHHS graduation page.
+For information about commencement, convocation, and nursing pinning ceremonies, visit the CPH graduation page.